SoapyD/Game-Engine-Tutorial/Game Engine Tutorial/Chapter_14b_Jolt_Bodies.md

 2. **Test cubes fall and land cleanly** -- no jitter, no micro-bouncing.
 Jolt's resting contact solver keeps them perfectly still once they settle
 3. **The sliding cube slides and stops** -- friction is handled by Jolt's material system
 4. **The lift and door still work** -- `moverSystem` is unchanged, it animates position independently of physics
+5. **Projectiles still fly** -- rockets and nails travel through the air and explode/collide as before
+6. **Shooting a cube pushes it** -- fire a rocket near a test cube and watch it fly.
+Direct hits push in the travel direction, splash damage pushes outward from the blast centre
-5. **The player can't move yet** -- that's expected!
+7. **The player can't move yet** -- that's expected!
 The player entity doesn't have a Jolt body; we deliberately skipped it.
 Chapter 15a adds a proper character controller

 ### Troubleshooting